Muldec/stash-wiki/Pulsar-Theme.md

     background-color: rgba(16,22,26,0.67);
 }

+/* --- Edit & Delete buttons when clicking on a studio, tag or movie --- */
+.details-edit {margin-left:3%}

 /* --- Adds a text shadow to the statistics on the startpage --- */ .stats .title {